jmoyers/dfs/README.md

 * MST (minimal spanning tree): What is the best way to connect the verticies
 * Biconnectivity: is there a vertex whose removal discconects the graph?

+* For topological sort, we look at a Digraph and DFS.
+In general, the "reverse dfs postorder of a DAG (diacyclic graph, directed graph with no cycles) is topological order".
+Reverse postorder means that you get the deepest node in a dfs and put it on a stack once there are no other unvisited nodes to explore.

 <br/>

 * Planarity: Can you draw the graph in the plane with no crossing edges?